Bingley is a market town situated within the Aire Valley and on the edge of the scenic Yorkshire Dales.

 Bingley has excellent transport links to Leeds, Bradford, and Skipton, making commuting an easy option from here.
 The train station is located within the town centre and it offers excellent services to Leeds (taking about 20 minutes), Bradford (in 15 minutes), and Skipton (in 25 minutes).
 There are good road links to nearby towns and cities too, making commuting by car an excellent option.
 Leeds Bradford Airport is only 10 miles away, providing the opportunity to travel further afield (UK or internationally) for work or pleasure.

 Education is well provided for in Bingley with several good primary and secondary schools.
 Primary schools include Myrtle Park Primary School, St Joseph’s Catholic Primary School, Priesthorpe Primary School, and Trinity All Saints Primary School.
 For secondary education there’s Beckfoot School (which also has a sixth form) and Bingley Grammar School, which was founded in the 16th century.

 There are plenty of shopping facilities in Bingley, including Darmat Shopping Centre and 5 Rise Shopping Centre, which has a Co-op for groceries, and also gift shops, cafes and more.
-The town also has Five Rise Records store and an Antiques Retro and Vintage store, among other shops.
+The town also has Five Rise Records store and an Antiques Retro and Vintage store, amongst other shops.

 Nearby attractions include Haworth's famous Bronte Parsonage Museum, which is the original home of the Bronte sisters and where they wrote their novels.
-There’s also the UNESCO World Heritage Site of Saltaire, with Salts Mill, which is a historic building offering art, shopping and dining.
+There’s also the UNESCO World Heritage Site of Saltaire, with Salts Mill, which is an historic building offering art, shopping and dining.